 On December 12, 2001, Compaq Financial Services Corporation, a subsidiary of Compaq Computer Corporation, filed a complaint against us in the Supreme Court of the State of New York, New York County.
 The complaint alleges that LivePerson is in default of an operating lease for computer equipment.
 Compaq is seeking to recover approximately \$2.0 million in damages, fees and expenses.
-We have served an answer asserting affirmative defenses and counterclaims for fraud and negligent misrepresentation, and seek damages and fees.
-Compaq has moved for summary judgment on its claims, and we have filed papers in opposition to the motion.
-The motion is currently pending.
+We served an answer asserting affirmative defenses and counterclaims for fraud and negligent misrepresentation, and seek damages and fees.
+Compaq moved for summary judgment on its claims, and we filed papers in opposition to the motion.
+Compaq's motion was granted on the issue of liability and the matter has been referred to a referee to determine the amount of damages to which Compaq is entitled.